tobocop2/share.perelste.in/README.md

 README
 ===================
-## Author Tobias Perelstein

 About
 -----
 I wanted to build an application that lets users anonymously share files without any sort of account registration.
-This started off simply as an upload server for a coding challenge, but I wound up having a lot of fun with it and decided that it was time to make my dream a reality.
+This started off simply as an upload server for a coding challenge, but I wound up having a lot of fun with it and decided that it was time to make my idea a reality.
 At the moment the application works like Snapchat where all files are deleted after they are downloaded.
 I may change files to have expiration times or maybe maximum download times.
 Files can be password protected by the api, but this functionality is not currently implemented in the user facing application.